tsvetelinda/angular-course/01-intro-to-angular-and-typescript/README.md

 * `HTTP (Hypertext Transfer Protocol)` is a foundational, text-based protocol for the web that enables communication between a client (like a browser) and a server.
     * **Client-Server Architecture**: HTTP is based on a request-response model, where the client sends a request, and the server provides a response.
     * **Stateless Protocol**: Each HTTP request is independent, meaning no information is retained between requests unless session management is implemented.
     * **HTTPS (Hypertext Transfer Protocol Secure)**: The "S" stands for SSL/TLS encryption, which secures data transmission.
-By encrypting data, HTTPS prevents unauthorized access and ensures the privacy and integrity of information sent over the network. **HTTP** should ideally be used **only for local projects** or development environments, as it does not provide encryption.
+By encrypting data, HTTPS prevents unauthorized access and ensures the privacy and integrity of information sent over the network. **HTTP** should ideally be used **only for local projects** or **development environments**, as it does not provide encryption.

 ### HTTP Request Methods
 HTTP defines several methods that specify the action intended on a resource, commonly associated with CRUD operations:

 * `GET`: Retrieves or loads a resource.
 GET requests are typically safe, as they don't alter server data.
 * `POST`: Sends data to the server to create or store a resource.
 Often used for form submissions, **POST requests may change server state**.
-* `PUT`: Replaces a resource or creates it if it doesn't exist (insert).
+* `PUT`: Replaces a resource or creates it if it doesn't exist.
 * `DELETE`: Removes a resource.
-* `PATCH`: **Partially updates** a resource, only modifying specific fields rather than the entire resource (upsert functionality).
+* `PATCH`: **Partially updates** a resource, only modifying specific fields rather than the entire resource.
 * `HEAD`: Similar to GET, but only retrieves the resource's headers, often used to check metadata (like content type or last modification date) without downloading the content.
 * `OPTIONS`: Returns the HTTP methods that the server supports for the specified URL.
 This is often used in Cross-Origin Resource Sharing (CORS) to check if a client from a different origin has permission to access a resource.
 For example:
 ```